SirCryptic/Abomination-Unofficial/README.md

 - Sircryptic - Putting Together something usefull for the time being i guess

-- CF4_99 - Base Menu And Design
+- ⭐ CF4_99 - Base Menu And Design + Being a massive Help 👍 ⭐
 - Gillam - Some Functions